 Nigerian coral beads are traditional ornaments widely recognized in the cultural heritage of several Nigerian ethnic groups, especially the Edo and Yoruba communities.
 These beads are often made from natural coral or coral-like materials and are traditionally worn as necklaces, bracelets, waist beads, and ceremonial accessories.

 Historically, coral beads were closely associated with royalty, leadership, and spiritual identity.
-In many traditional Nigerian societies, coral beads symbolized authority, wealth, and ancestral connections.
-They were commonly worn by kings, chiefs, and respected community members during cultural ceremonies.
+In many traditional Nigerian societies, they symbolized authority, wealth, and ancestral connections.
+These beads were commonly worn by kings, chiefs, and respected community members during cultural ceremonies.

 The origin of coral bead traditions in Nigeria dates back several centuries.
-Historical records suggest that coral beads were introduced through ancient trade networks linking West Africa with Mediterranean and Asian markets.
-Over time, Nigerian artisans incorporated coral beads into ceremonial dress, turning them into an important cultural symbol.
+Historical records suggest they were introduced through ancient trade networks linking West Africa with Mediterranean and Asian markets.
+Over time, Nigerian artisans transformed them into important cultural symbols.

-Today, coral beads continue to appear in cultural events such as weddings, chieftaincy ceremonies, and festivals.
-While the designs and materials may evolve, their cultural meaning remains deeply connected to Nigerian heritage and identity.
+Today, coral beads remain present in cultural events such as weddings, chieftaincy ceremonies, and festivals.
+While designs and materials may evolve, their cultural meaning continues to reflect Nigerian heritage and identity.

 -